MartaGut/Antiblog/_posts/2018-01-05-baltimore.md

       image_number: 2
     - image_path: /img/Baltimore/luckyNumber.jpg
       image_name: Lucky number
-      text: The centre was all about some weird sport we do not play in Europe but at least I found my lucku number.
+      text: The centre was all about some weird sport we do not play in Europe but at least I found my lucky number.
       image_number: 3
     - image_path: /img/Baltimore/poe.jpg
       image_name: Poe